BintzGavin/drizzle-ai-blog-writer/README.md

 }
 ```

-Currently, the system uses Llama 3.3 via only Cerebras for content generation, in order for the fastest possible generation times (near instant), but feel free to use the full chaining workflow in your own project by adding more agents to the `blogAgents` array.
+Currently, the system uses Llama 3.3 only via Cerebras for content generation, in order for the fastest possible inference times (~2100 tokens/s), but feel free to use the full chaining workflow in your own project by adding more agents to the `blogAgents` array.

 ## Environment Variables